uriel1998/ytcs/README.md

- Youtube-CLI-Subscriptions README
+ # ytcs.sh

- This script is a simple tool to fetch YouTube subscriptions via RSS feed and watch them using mpv and youtube-dl, thus enabling cookies by firefox.
+ This script is a simple tool to fetch YouTube subscriptions via RSS feed and watch them using mpv and youtube-dl, thus enabling using your login cookies from Firefox, and allowing the viewing of videos.

  The script presents the subscriptions in a rofi dropdown menu, making it easy to navigate and select the videos you want to watch.